1. Register with Corgea

 1. Navigate to the Dropsite page by clicking the “Add Project” button in the Corgea dashboard.

-2. On the Dropsite page, you can choose from several options to add your project:
+1. On the Dropsite page, you can choose from several options to add your project:

 • Add a Public Repository: If your repository is publicly accessible, provide the URL.

-1. Select the report file (typically a JSON file) from your local machine and drop it into the upload box.
+If you are using another security tool, you can upload a scan report from that tool.
+Just select the report file (typically a JSON file) from your local machine and drop it into the upload box.

-3. Review Findings and Fixes
+4. Review Findings and Fixes

 Corgea uses AI to analyze potential vulnerabilities and determine if they are likely to be false positives.
 The false positive analysis considers various factors, such as the context of the code, the nature of the vulnerability, and relevant coding patterns or best practices.